microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{fhirurl}}/Patient?_lastUpdated=2022-04-21
 ```

 You can also call the FHIR search API with `POST`, which is useful if the query string is too long or if the query must be hidden to conceal PHI.
-To search using `POST`, the search parameters must be delivered to the FHIR server in JSON in the body of the request.
+To search using `POST`, the search parameters are delivered to the FHIR server in JSON in the body of the request.

 When a search request is successful, if it's a single-instance search (e.g., `GET {{fhirurl}}/Patient/123`), you'll receive a JSON-formatted Resource instance in return.
 If it's a request for more than one Resource instance or a query formed with search parameters, you’ll receive a FHIR `Bundle` response in JSON with a `"type": "searchset"` entry followed by the search results.
 If the search request fails, you’ll find the error details in the `"OperationOutcome"` part of the response.